Leland41/Elk-Stack-Project/README.md

 * Web-3 10.0.0.7
 * Elk-Season-Virtual-Machine 10.1.0.4

-We have installed the following Filebeat and Metricbeat on these machines:
+Filebeat and Metricbeat have been installed on these machines:

-These Beats allow us to collect the following information from each machine:
+These Beats allow users to collect the following information from each machine:

-Filebeat generates and organizes log files to send to Logstash and Elasticsearch.
+Filebeat creates and organizes log files to send to Logstash and Elasticsearch.
 It logs information about the file system, including files, when those files have changed and timestamps of those changes.

 * [Example of Filebeat](https://github.com/Leland41/Project-1-Portfolio/blob/main/Images/filebeat%20example.PNG)